leanprover/fp-lean/functional-programming-lean/src/getting-to-know/polymorphism.md

  * Write a function to find the last entry in a list.
 It should return an `Option`.
  * Write a function that finds the first entry in a list that satisfies a given predicate.
 Start the definition with `def List.findFirst? {α : Type} (xs : List α) (predicate : α → Bool) : Option α :=`
  * Write a function `Prod.swap` that swaps the two fields in a pair.
 Start the definition with `def Prod.swap {α β : Type} (pair : α × β) : β × α :=`
+ * Rewrite the `PetName` example to use a custom datatype and compare it to the version that uses `Sum`.
  * Write a function `zip` that combines two lists into a list of pairs.
 The resulting list should be as long as the shortest input list.
 Start the definition with `def zip {α β : Type} (xs : List α) (ys : List β) : List (α × β) :=`.
  * Write a polymorphic function `take` that returns the first _n_ entries in a list, where _n_ is a `Nat`.
 If the list contains fewer than `n` entries, then the resulting list should be the input list. `{{#example_in Examples/Intro.lean takeThree}}` should yield `{{#example_out Examples/Intro.lean takeThree}}`, and `{{#example_in Examples/Intro.lean takeOne}}` should yield `{{#example_out Examples/Intro.lean takeOne}}`.
  * Using the analogy between types and arithmetic, write a function that distributes products over sums.
 In other words, it should have type `α × (β ⊕ γ) → (α × β) ⊕ (α × γ)`.